omicscode/bacdive/README.md

 - last part is the docker based rust-bacdive, which ports a bacdive straight to your computer, so that you can analyze everything as a standlaone application.
 - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

+ - New Features
+ - prepare json for the restapi
+ - develops a database also for the bacdive.

  ```
  cargo build
  ```